 Pick Test Dates Strategically

-Once a child selects the SAT or ACT, it’s time to pick test dates, and we encourage students to do so strategically.
+We encourage students to strategically select their ACT or SAT dates.
 Research shows that most students achieve their best score in the spring of their junior year or the fall of their senior year.
 We suspect it’s because they’re older, they’re more mature, and they have more curriculum under their belt.

 For the ACT, for example, you could pick a December and a February date, or maybe a February and an April date.
 For the SAT, maybe it’s a December and March date, or perhaps a March and May date.